Type 2 Diabetes Linked to Prebiotics Deficiency

 These factors have been found in other research to consistently be improved through better probiotic colonization in the gut.

 This is also consistent with findings from researchers at the Spanish National Research Council, which found metabolic disease and obesity are related to inflammation produced by dysbiosis.

 The macrobiotic diet has been found to improve all of these factors, and researchers now believe those effects are related to the fact that the macrobiotic diet contains a number of prebiotics that feed our intestinal bacteria.

-And the research has proven the macrobiotic diet improves type 2 diabetes along with cholesterol-lipids.
+Research has also proven that a macrobiotic diet improves type 2 diabetes symptoms.
+It also improves cholesterol.

 In 2009, researchers from Havana’s prestigious Finlay institute followed 16 type-2 diabetic patients for six months before and after giving them a macrobiotic diet prepared by macrobiotic diet experts.

 The researchers found that the macrobiotic diet – rich in dietary fiber – significantly improved the lipid and glucose parameters of the patients.
 Their LDL-cholesterol levels dropped by 23% and their triglyceride levels dropped by 37%.
 Meanwhile their HDL-cholesterol levels increased by 98%.